Mrparam07/Coding-Ninja-DSA/README.md

-This repository is complete solution of coding ninjas JAVA with DSA
+This repository is complete solution of coding ninja JAVA with DSA